skyla15/HireMeProject-/README.md

 > It is obviously essential to have fundamental knowledge in computer science( Computer Architecture<at least how codes actually works in computers, Cache> Data Structure and Algorithm, OS<Scheduling, Memory, Process and Thread>, Network<DNS, TCP & UDP )
 > For the career I want to follow :
 > 1. Datastructure and Algorithms
-> 2. Django project with visualization of data ( Crawling )
+> 2. Django project with visualization of data
 >   2.1 Getting used to cloud servers(AWS, GCP)
 > 3. [Basic Data Pipeline Knowledge](https://github.com/Team-Neighborhood/I-want-to-study-Data-Science/wiki/데이터-엔지니어)
 > 4. Basic Knowledge in Machine Learning
+>   4.1 ....Updating....
 ___
 ### Setting up TODO-List for my coding interview
 > I have not narrowed down the TODO lists for my specific purpose yet but I am willing to recall what I learnt in my bachelor's.